Research Associate Professor

 Laboratory of the Biology of Addictive Diseases

 A major focus of Dr. Butelman’s work is the behavioral and neurobiological impact of the κ-opioid receptor (KOPr) system, and of the endogenous agonists that activate it, the dynorphins.
-The KOPr system is thought to be involved in several neuropsychiatric functions, including anxiety, depression and responsiveness to drugs of abuse, and in particular propensity to relapse.
-His aim is to open the door for the development of new pharmacotherapeutic approaches for these neuropsychiatric disorders, and for opiate and cocaine addiction based on a better understanding of their etiology and their interaction with the KOPr/dynorphin system.
+The KOPr system is thought to be involved in several neuropsychiatric disorders, including anxiety, depression, and drug addiction and relapse.
+His long-term goal is to open the door for the development of new pharmacotherapeutic approaches for these neuropsychiatric disorders, and for opiate and cocaine addiction, based on a better understanding of their etiology and their interaction with the KOPr/dynorphin system.

-More recently, Dr. Butelman has focused on characterizing the basic pharmacology of salvinorin A, a powerful hallucinogenic compound from the plant Salvia divinorum.
+Dr. Butelman has also focused on characterizing the pharmacology of salvinorin A, a powerful hallucinogenic compound from the plant Salvia divinorum.
 This plant, originally used in circumscribed ethnomedical practice, has more recently become widely available and abused, especially in adolescents and young adults.
-Dr. Butelman and his colleagues were the first to confirm in vivo that salvinorin A is a κ-receptor agonist.
-Dr. Butelman also showed that salvinorin A, like dynorphin, increases prolactin levels, which could then be used as biomarkers for salvinorin A activity at κ opioid receptors.
-In a drug discrimination paradigm, Dr. Butelman showed that subjects did not differentiate the subjective-like effects of salvinorin A from those of a known synthetic κ-agonist.
-He further showed that a κ-receptor antagonist treatment administered before salvinorin A could both prevent and reverse behavioral effects of salvinorin A. Furthermore, a classic serotonergic hallucinogen did not share the interoceptive effects of salvinorin A. Overall, these findings indicate that the behavioral effects of salvinorin A are thus completely separate from known “classic” hallucinogens and further implicates the κ system as a powerful mechanism underlying higher perceptual functions.
+Dr. Butelman and his colleagues confirmed in vivo that salvinorin A is a KOPr agonist, by showing that its discriminative (subjective-like) effects are shared with known synthetic KOPr agonists.
+He further showed that KOPr blockade could both prevent and reverse behavioral effects of salvinorin A. Furthermore, a classic serotonergic hallucinogen did not share the discriminative effects of salvinorin A. Overall, these findings indicate that the behavioral and hallucinogenic effects of salvinorin A are thus completely separate from those of known “classic” hallucinogens, and implicates the KOPr/dynorphin system as a powerful mechanism underlying higher perceptual functions.